kennywall/import-test/_posts/2009-11-23-cloud-infrastructure-version-control.md

 domain: apievangelist.com
 image: http://www.freephotobank.org/d/4915-2/Cloud-08.jpg
 ---
-{% include JB/setup %}<p>I use Subversion pretty religiously in our development environment.
+{% include JB/setup %}I use Subversion pretty religiously in our development environment.
 It bothers a lot of developers and other key people because it can be perceived as a bottle-neck.
 I am always amazed at how many organizations I work with (tech development shops) do not use subversion at all.
 I feel its mandatory.